 Osagie Ize-Iyamu Was A Pyrate, So What?

-Corruption is essentially a phenomenon that is highly secretive mostly because its perpetrators seek to avoid the consequences of detection, prosecution and conviction.
-In Nigeria, and for a long time corruption in high places has been both visible and morally-neutral because of the generous guarantee of impunity public officials readily enjoy.
-However, the impunity guaranteed…
+Senators Make Corruption Easier Corruption is essentially a phenomenon that is highly secretive mostly because its perpetrators seek to avoid the consequences of detection, prosecution and conviction.
+In Nigeria, and for a long time corruption in high places has been both visible and morally-neutral because of the generous guarantee of…

-Between 1999 and 2007 there was an acute frenzy of political aspirations occurring among Nigerians in the diaspora; it was quite an evident wave.
-The frenzy was about Nigerians seeking to return home to go successfully into politics and hold office or get lucrative contracts from the government.
-Pre-1999, many if not the majority of…
+Political Ambitions in Diaspora: ‘Obasanjo Say Make I Come’ Between 1999 and 2007 there was an acute frenzy of political aspirations occurring among Nigerians in the diaspora.
+It was quite an evident wave.
+The frenzy was about Nigerians seeking to return home to go successfully into politics.
+Or hold office…

 Mr President ‘Changes’ From Poor Man to Rich Man